ndjinga/CoreFlows/README.md

 Then create build and install repositories:
 - `mkdir cdmath_build cdmath_install `

-In order to download the approriate branch of \ref cdmath either unzip the following file to a directory cdmath-master
+In order to download the approriate branch of [CDMATH](https://github.com/ndjinga/CDMATH) either unzip the following file to a directory cdmath-master
 - `https://github.com/ndjinga/CDMATH/archive/master.zip`
 or clone the git repository to a folder cdmath-master
 - `git clone https://github.com/ndjinga/CDMATH.git cdmath-master`

-This latter command results in the creation of a directory `~/workspace/cdmath/cdmath-master` containing the source files of \ref cdmath.
+This latter command results in the creation of a directory `~/workspace/cdmath/cdmath-master` containing the source files of [CDMATH](https://github.com/ndjinga/CDMATH).

 Go to the build directory
 - `cd cdmath_build `